How to choose the best time to send email marketing messages? Research-backed engagement stats

 What is the best send time to increase email open rates?

 This entirely depends on the type of email you are sending.
 Emails that are tied to the customer journey, like welcome emails or abandoned cart emails, should be scheduled based on when your customer interacts with the email trigger.
-For promotional emails, it is best to glean an understanding of your audience’s engagement levels by looking at historical email open rates and testing different send times.
+For promotional emails, it is best to glean an understanding of your audience’s engagement levels as a starting point by looking at historical email open rates and testing different send times.

 What is the best way to optimize email send times?

-If your email list is less than 12K subscribers, manually segmenting and A/B testing email send times can help you determine when to send your emails based on open rates.
+If your email list is less than 12K subscribers, manually segmenting and A/B testing email send times can help you determine when to send your emails based on higher open rates.
 However, if you have more than 12K subscribers, you can leverage AI to automate A/B testing and narrow down the perfect time to send different types of emails to your unique audience.